kairosity/mp3-snapathon/testing.md

 # Responsivity Testing

-In addition to the extensive responsivity section in this application's [README.md](README.md) file, I also used Chrome's [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) for a great overview of how different pages act responsively, and where breakpoint issues arose.
+In addition to the extensive testing outlined in the responsivity section in this application's [README.md](README.md) file, I also used Chrome's [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) for a great overview of how different pages act responsively, and where breakpoint issues arose.

 These tests were part-automated insofar as the responsive viewer enabled me to test the app simultaneously across a number of devices.